MinhMXC/tp/docs/UserGuide.md

 ### Clearing everything : `clear`

-Clears all connections, tags and relationships from NetWise.
+Clears all connections, tags and relationships from NetWise. **Resets the indexes of connections and tags to the initial state.**

 Format: `clear`